 The other one is located at about 20mm higher location where the small rfid chip is located at.
 This must be a sweet spot of the Toniebox RF reader field.

 A lot of figurines are made of two parts which are glued together after the chip is inserted into the middle section.

 rfid chip type

-The specific chip that is used within the Tonie figurine is an ISO15693 SLIX-L chip by NXP Semiconductors wich operates within the iso15693 Standard.
+The specific chip that is used within the Tonie figurine is an ICODE SLIX-L chip produced by NXP Semiconductors wich operates within the iso15693 Standard.

 This chip works with an antenna frequency of 13,56 MHz but is not compatible with the widely known standard iso14443 nor the iso14443 rfid readers used for MiFare RFID chips.